tom91136/TouhouC/README.md

 Motivation
 ----------
-I couldn't find a text based *Touhou danmaku*(弾幕) game so I thought It might be nice to implement one I challenged myself to complete this game in 6 hours, and I finished the game in about 4 hours combined
+I couldn't find a text based *Touhou danmaku*(弾幕) game so I thought It might be nice to implement one I challenged myself to complete this game in 6 hours, and I finished the game in about 4 hours combined.

+This game is a coursework written for:

+    Week4 extension (due 2015/10/26)
+    Programming and Algorithms I (COMS10002)
+    University of Bristol, United Kingdom

+Work handed in as `wl14928`

+If you're from UoB too, you can contact me with that user name (`name@bristol.ac.uk>`)

 How to build
 ------------